 Compared to cooking rice in a pot on the stove, a rice cooker absolutely makes better rice.
 It will be cooked to perfection every time and you won’t need to stand over it!

-No, it is quicker to cook rice on the stove than in a rice cooker or Instant Pot.
+No, it is quicker to cook delicious rice on the stove than in a rice cooker or Instant Pot.
 But, a rice cooker can keep your rice warm until you’re ready to eat it.

 If price is your biggest concern, then rice cookers are usually the more affordable option.
 You can find a decent rice cooker for as little as $25, whereas an Instant Pot can set you back closer to $100.
 With that said, it’s important to remember that an Instant Pot is much more versatile than a rice cooker.
-Even though you’re paying less for the device, you can only really use it for rice and other similar grains.
+Even though you’re paying less for the device, you can only really use it for delicious rice and other similar grains.

-Both of these devices are useful additions to a family kitchen, but an Instant Pot is probably going to be a more useful option in the long run.
+Both of these kitchen appliances are useful additions to a family kitchen, but an Instant Pot is probably going to be a more useful option in the long run.
 Being able to throw your ingredients into one pot and leave them to cook is a super-easy way to sort out meals after a long day.

 Yes, both appliances are great to have in the kitchen to reduce cooking time.
-If you have the funds (and space!) to pick up both devices, then this is definitely something that we recommend.
+If you have the funds (and space!) to pick up both kitchen appliances, then this is definitely something that we recommend.
 You can’t beat the perfectly fluffy white or brown rice from dedicated rice cookers.

 The comparison of the Instant Pot vs. rice cooker leads to a clear winner – the Instant Pot.